-- 1. "Reads are not reordered with other reads." $(R \rightarrow R)$ - 2.
-"Writes are not reordered with other writes." ($W \rightarrow W$) - 3.
-"Writes are not reordered with older reads." $(R \rightarrow W)$ - 4.
+- 1. "Reads are not reordered with other reads."
+(R □ R) - 2.
+"Writes are not reordered with other writes."
+(W → W) - 3.
+"Writes are not reordered with older reads."
+(R □ W) - 4.
 "Reads may be reordered with older writes to different locations but not with older writes to the same location."
-(NO W \rightarrow R!) - 5.
-"In a multiprocessor system, memory ordering obeys causality (memory ordering respects transitive visibility). (some more orders) - 6.
+(NO W R!) - In a multiprocessor system, memory ordering obeys causality." (memory ordering respects transitive visibility) - 6.
 "In a multiprocessor system, writes to the same location have a total order." (implied by cache coherence) - 7.
-"In a multiprocessor system, locked instructions have a total order." (enables synchronized programming!) - 8.
-"Reads and writes are not reordered with locked instructions. "(enables synchronized programming!)
+"In a multiprocessor system, locked instructions have a total order." (enables synchronized programming!) - "Reads and writes are not reordered with locked instructions. " (enables synchronized programming!)